Solar

-Grooms at the Sanctuary had a welcome surprise upon their arrival to work this week when rescue pony Sandy unexpectedly gave birth to a healthy colt foal.
-Named Solar, he’s the first foal to be born here this year.
-We rescued Sandy just two weeks ago when the owner lost their grazing at short notice.
+Five years ago, in 2021, our grooms got the best surprise when they arrived at work: rescue pony Sandy had unexpectedly given birth to a healthy colt foal!
+We named him Solar, and he was the first foal to be born at our Sanctuary that year.
+Sandy had arrived just two weeks earlier, pregnant and needing urgent help.
 The moorland pony was pregnant, so an emergency intervention was taken by our Welfare and Outreach team – bringing her to our veterinary and welfare centre where the team specialise in the care of mares in foal, as well as orphaned or abandoned foals.

 We had no history of when Sandy was with the stallion so had no due date to work with for Solar’s expected arrival.
 A veterinary examination showed she might foal in approximately four weeks as there were no visual signs of an imminent birth.